 Q&A

-Veris is post mortem, essentially an incident classification Framework, Veris and "this" have no real link.
-What is presented here it the concept of adjusting your defenses to the highest attacker class expected (HAE).
-It serves as a framework to classify data and assets into buckets that will allow you to zone and protect them accordingly.
+Veris is post-mortem - essentially an incident classification framework.
+There's no real link between Veris and the Attacker Pyramid.
+What's presented here is the concept of adjusting your defences to the highest attacker class expected (HAE).
+It serves as a framework to classify data and assets into buckets so you can zone and protect them accordingly.